whoaskedssselery/whoaskedssselery/README.md

 I'm a sophomore Fullstack Development student at **RTU MIREA**, currently focused on **frontend development**.

-My journey into web development started with learning the basics of HTML, CSS, and JavaScript.
+My journey into web development started with learning the basics of HTML, CSS, JavaScript, JSX(vite + minista).
 Over time, I became especially interested in building clean, structured, and maintainable user interfaces.

 - 🎓 Sophomore student at RTU MIREA
 - 🌱 Currently learning **TypeScript** and **React**